Health Care Network Serving 35,000 Patients Files for Bankruptcy

 Overall, the number of firms seeking bankruptcy in the United States across industries has risen this year.

-The American Bankruptcy Institute (ABI) reported a 33 percent jump in Chapter 11 filings in the first nine months of 2024 compared to 2023, according to an Oct.
-3 press release.
+The American Bankruptcy Institute (ABI) reported a 33 percent jump in Chapter 11 filings in the first nine months of 2024 compared with 2023, according to an Oct.
+3 statement.

-“As filings steadily increase toward pre-pandemic levels, potential economic challenges continue to mount for distressed consumers and businesses,” said ABI executive director Amy Quackenboss.
+“As filings steadily increase toward pre-pandemic levels, potential economic challenges continue to mount for distressed consumers and businesses,” ABI Executive Director Amy Quackenboss said.

-Michael Hunter, vice president of bankruptcy data provider Epiq AACER, predicts the increase in filings to continue through this year and into the next.
-He expects the devastating effects of Hurricane Helene, geopolitical conflicts, and supply chain issues to influence bankruptcy volumes in the coming months.
+Michael Hunter, vice president of bankruptcy data provider Epiq AACER, predicts that the increase in filings will continue through this year and into the next.
+He said he expects the devastating effects of Hurricane Helene, geopolitical conflicts, and supply chain issues to influence bankruptcy volumes in the coming months.

 Naveen Athrappully